skrinak/recommendationEngine/Lab2 - Introduction to Object2Vec/README.md

     ![Lambda layer1](images/lambda-layer-1.jpg)

-1. Fill in the following value to the consle:
+1. Fill in the following value to the console:

     - Name: **jsonlines**
     - Compatible runtime: **Python 3.6**